-The information given in this section applies to applicants for undergraduate, postgraduate or Foundation programmes who are non-EU nationals, not refugees and not holders of an Irish school Leaving Certificate.
+The information given in this section applies to applicants for undergraduate, postgraduate or English language programmes who are non-EU nationals, not refugees and not holders of an Irish school Leaving Certificate.
 It also applies to non-EU nationals who have completed English language courses or Foundation courses in Ireland or elsewhere in the EU.

 For your application to be successful, you will need to satisfy the Institute’s general entry requirements and also the requirements of your chosen course.
 Our general entry requirements include a specified level of ability in English language. (see below).

 A softcopy (email) of the application should be sent to the International Office email account at: firstname.lastname@example.org.
 You must attach a photocopy of the transcript of your school and/ or university results and your English language certificate.
 If these results are in a language other than English, you should provide a certified translation into English.
 You will be requested to present your original certificates at registration for checking.
 We also require a copy of the picture page of your passport.
 It is very important that applicants check that they have sent all checklist items with the application.
 Incomplete applications will not be processed.
 Should you have any queries on the application process, please email: email@example.com

 Postgraduate applications are made through the Postgraduate Applications Centre (PAC), in Galway, Ireland.
 Students can either scan and upload their documents or post them directly to PAC and they will upload them on behalf of students.
 Please go to the following website: http://www.pac.ie then select WIT and your preferred course.
 If you encounter any problems while navigating through PAC, please ask your agent for assistance, or in the case of direct applications, please email Ms Fiona Purcell at: firstname.lastname@example.org.